After a year like no other, it’s time to celebrate with the ‘Innovate UK KTP Awards 2021.’

 "I am privileged to work both with gifted academics at the University of Cambridge, and bright minds at Vizzuality, a change agency for a sustainable and fair future.
 I am grateful for this unique opportunity to work in a job that I love and believe in."
 Melanie Herrmann, KTP AssociateVizzuality/University of Cambridge

 The Management KTP initiative is fantastic for any growth-oriented SME, such as RBP, and we cannot recommend this programme highly enough”.

 “Through KTP, I’ve found a graduate role which offers both academic and industry experience in equal measure.
 My role is intensely immersive, which I put down to the considerable degree of autonomy the KTP framework affords.
 Our project is a win-win for its stakeholders, may lead to job creation and will reduce our Carbon footprint.
 That’s satisfying.”
+See a longer profile piece about David Beattie's KTP here.
 David Beattie, KTP AssociateDavidsons Feeds/James Hutton Institute

 "KTP is like a beautiful interwoven fabric of academia and industry"KTP Associate, Cosmotec Ltd and University of Salford